ALOGame/Elpac/README.md

 # Elpac
-Game created for ItNetwork competition in summer 2019
+Game created for ITNetwork.cz competition in summer 2019